Raw vector

 CVE-2024-20355 is a medium-severity Missing Authorization (CWE-862) vulnerability in Cisco Adaptive Security Appliance Software.
 Its CVSS base score is 5.0 (Medium).

-Operationally, ranked in the top 25.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Privilege Escalation (T1068); ranked at the 26th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References